OpenWines/openwines.github.io/src/contents/data-formats.md

 ---
-title: "Data models"
+title: "Data formats"
-description: "Data Models in OpenWines"
+description: "Data Formats in OpenWines"
 tags: data, work-in-progress
 ---

-Being a semantic data project, OpenWines needed to choose a model to describe the open data it exposes.
+Being a semantic data project, OpenWines needed to choose a/more format(s) to handle the open data it exposes.

 Semantic Data Models are currently represented using various data schemas, such as RDFa, Microformats, Microdata, RDF/JSON or JSON-LD.